-In order to be eligible for early graduation, a student must complete his or her junior year with a minimum of 20.5 credits.
-If the early graduation application is approved, an early graduation contract will be signed by the student, the student's parent or guardian, the student's school counselor, and the Director of Guidance.
-This contract, once signed, affirms that the potential early graduate must return for a minimum of five second semester classes if subject matter failure causes the student to fall below the minimum 24 credits by conclusion of his or her first semester of senior year.
+If the early graduation application is approved, an early graduation contract will be signed by the student, the student's parent or guardian, the student's school counselor, and the Director of Counseling .
+If a student fails to meet the early graduation requirements that student must return the following semester with a full course load.
+The student may be required to re-apply for early graduation.
 There are NO EXCEPTIONS to this policy.